fronskyofficial/php-framework/README.md

 ```

 4. Change the `username`, `password`, and the `database` to the actual data used for the database.
-5. Make sure to change the `PUBLIC_PATH` in the [index.php](public/index.php) to your website url where your public folder content is located.
+5. In the [index.php](public/index.php) file, replace the `PUBLIC_PATH` variable with the URL of your website's public directory.
+This is where your website's content is located.
 6. Make sure to have [PHP 8.2.0](https://www.php.net/releases/8.2/en.php) or higher installed.

 ## Usage